 Similarly, filing a complaint that is intentionally false or made maliciously without regarding for the truth is considered a serious act of misconduct, which is subject to disciplinary action up to and including termination of employment.

 Alternative Complaint Procedures

-- Internal.
-The complainant shall use the Office of Equal Opportunity Programs complaint procedures for an internal claim of illegal discrimination unless another procedure is specifically required or permitted by union contract.
+- The complainant shall use the Office of Equal Opportunity Programs complaint procedures for an internal claim of illegal discrimination or retaliation unless another procedure is specifically required or permitted by union contract.
 Should the complainant elect to use any other internal grievance procedure, s/he may not use the procedure used by the Office of Equal Opportunity Programs for the same complaint.

-- External.
-Any person who believes that s/he has been discriminated against may contact one of the following agencies listed below for advice, assistance, and explanation of filing deadlines:
+- Any person who believes that s/he has been discriminated against may contact one of the following agencies listed below for advice, assistance, and explanation of filing deadlines:

-- a.
-U.S. Equal Employment Opportunity Commission
+- U.S. Equal Employment Opportunity Commission

-- b.
-D.C.
+- D.C.
 Human Rights Commission